 Two male, rhesus monkeys (Macaca mulatta) weighing 7-10 kg were used in this study.
 All experimental procedures followed guidelines by the U.S. Public Health Service Policy on Humane Care and Use of Laboratory Animals and the National Research Council’s Guide for the Care and Use of Laboratory Animals and were reviewed and approved by the Wake Forest University Institutional Animal Care and Use Committee under protocol number A16-023.

 Surgery and neurophysiology.
-A 20-mm-diameter recording cylinder was implanted over the dlPFC - Fig. 1).
+A 20-mm-diameter recording cylinder was implanted over the dorsolateral prefrontal cortex (dlPFC - Fig. 1).
 A second cylinder was also implanted over the PPC of each monkey at the same time, but this was not used in the current experiment.
 Extracellular activity of single units was recorded from areas 8a and 46 of dlPFC.
 The anatomic location of electrode penetrations was determined on the basis of MR imaging.
 Recordings were obtained with arrays of two to four microelectrodes in the cylinder.
 These were epoxylite-coated tungsten electrodes with a 250 µm diameter and 1-4 MΩ impedance at 1 kHz (FHC, Bowdoin, ME).
 The electrical signal from each electrode was amplified, band-pass filtered between 500 Hz and 8 kHz, and recorded with a modular data acquisition system at 25-µs resolution (APM system; FHC, Bowdoin, ME).
 Waveforms that exceeded a user-defined threshold were sampled at 25 µs resolution, digitized, and stored for off-line analysis.
 LFP recordings were obtained from the same electrodes by splitting the signal, filtering between 0.5 Hz and 100 Hz, and acquiring data at a 500 Hz sampling rate.

 Deep Brain Electrode Implantation and Stimulation.
 Once the head-cap and recording cylinders had been implanted, a second surgery was performed to implant the stimulating electrode.
 Based on MR imaging, stereotaxic coordinates were obtained for targeted implantation.
 The animals were implanted unilaterally (one in the left, and one in the right hemisphere) at 8 mm lateral, 16 mm anterior interaural, and 29 mm below the cortical surface in a vertical penetration.
 The lateral and anterior coordinates, and depth, were chosen to correspond to the center of the anterior portion of the Nucleus Basalis of Meynert, which would contain the highest density of projections to the prefrontal cortex (Gielow and Zaborszky, 2017; Mesulam et al., 1983).
 A small cylindrical titanium chamber (5-mm inner diameter and 7-mm outer) was mounted on the cranium and chamber was encased in bone cement, in continuity with the existing head-cap.
 A 26 ga. sharp hypodermic guide tube was lowered and the tip advanced 5 mm below the dura mater.
 The stimulation electrode was inserted into the guide tube, and a stylus was used to push it to the appropriate depth.
 The guide tube was then raised while the stylus depth maintained.
 The chamber was evacuated of fluid, flushed with ceftriaxone, and thereafter fluid evacuated a second time.
 Silicone was poured into the chamber to seal the fenestrations in the skull and the inside of the chamber.
 The rear end of the electrode could be continuously visualized to confirm proper depth.
 The electrode was fixed in depth with a drop of cyanoacrylate.
 One week after the surgery, the animals returned to behavioral studies.
 Placement of the electrode was verified with CT scanning, after implantation, in one animal.